 - This spice set is what I call an essential item!
 You might not have the best food on-site while camping but you can for sure make anything taste yummy with an abundance of spices!
 This one includes garlic salt, pepper, salt, paprika, curry, and cayenne.

 Bonus Item: Fillet Knife!
 Pack a fillet knife in your camping gear.
 There is nothing more simple, minimal, and nutritious than fresh trout when camping.

 So now that we have all the tools to make the food, let’s talk about some great ideas that include non-refrigerated ingredients.

 Who said breakfast?

 Okay, okay, posting that image above was probably cruel.
-Obviously that is not meal that should be in this article.
+Obviously, that is not a meal that should be in this article.
 Actually, breakfast is one of the toughest meals in my opinion for camping.
-Sure enough you’re usually waking up (possibly in the dark still), usually cold, tired, maybe grumpy a bit because your tent partner was snoring all night, and the last thing you want to do is build a fire so you can boil some water.
+Sure enough, you’re usually waking up (possibly in the dark still), usually cold, tired, maybe grumpy a bit because your tent partner was snoring all night, and the last thing you want to do is build a fire so you can boil some water.
 It sucks, and no one wants to be the one to make breakfast.
 So here we go, from easiest to hardest.

-Baked Goods & Gluten Free Banana Muffins, Non-refrigerated and Delicious
+Baked Goods & Gluten-Free Banana Muffins, Non-refrigerated and Delicious

 You can’t go wrong with bringing snacks like muffins, danishes, or bagels.
 The best part of these types of foods is they require zero cooking time when you’re out camping.
 So if you know you’re going to be freezing your butt off, or not in the mood to cook in the morning, this is the safest bet!